syncthing/docs/users/faq-parts/usage.rst

     Failed to start filesystem watcher for folder yourLabel (yourID): failed to setup inotify handler.
 Please increase inotify limits, see https://docs.syncthing.net/users/faq.html#inotify-limits

-Linux typically restricts the amount of watches per user (usually 8192).
-When you have more directories you need to adjust that number.
+Linux typically restricts the number of watches per user (usually 8192).
+If you have many directories, you will need to adjust that number.

 On many Linux distributions you can run the following to fix it::